Kotlin/KEEP/proposals/unsigned-types.md

 * **Authors**: Ilya Gorbunov, Mikhail Zarechenskiy
 * **Contributors**: Andrey Breslav, Roman Elizarov
 * **Status**: Under consideration
-* **Prototype**: Implemented in Kotlin 1.2.50
+* **Prototype**: Implemented in Kotlin 1.3-M1

 Discussion of this proposal is held in [this issue](TODO).

 ## Summary

-Provide support in the compiler and standard library in order to introduce types for unsigned integers and make them first-class citizen in the language.
+Provide support in the compiler and the standard library in order to introduce types for unsigned integers and make them first-class citizen in the language.

 ## Use cases